GauthamYerroju/Slidey/README.md

 - To any container you want to convert to a slider, doesn't matter if it is nav or div, add the "slidey" class.
 - You MUST also add either the "slidey--left" or "slidey--right" modifier to the same element.
-- So far, you have applied the styles needed for teh slider to work.
+- So far, you have applied the styles needed for the slider to work.
 - Optionally, you can also add the "slidey--styled" class to the same element to apply basic styling.
 - "slidey--styled" adds styles for anchor tags inside the slidey element.
 Additionally, any anchor tag with the class "slidey__brand" will make the text proominent and large.
 - Immediately inside the slidey element, you can optionally add an element with "slidey__toggle" which toggles the drawer.
 This element is positioned to look attached to the drawer.